sahaniaditya/Covid-Detection-from-Chest-X-Ray/README.md

 ## Introduction

 The outbreak of COVID-19 has posed a significant challenge worldwide, and the early and accurate detection of the disease is crucial for effective management and control.
 Chest X-ray imaging has emerged as a valuable tool for diagnosing COVID-19 due to its wide availability and rapid turnaround time.
-In this project, we explore three different techniques for automated COVID-19 detection from chest X-ray images.
+In this project, we explore three different techniques for automated COVID-19 detection from chest X-ray images.The quality of the chest-X-ray images is not good , so a lot of preprocessing is required .

 ## Techniques Used